Ajackster/react-native-global-props/README.md

 ![react-native-global-props demo](http://i.giphy.com/2cpQ18KG8L3fa.gif)

-This module is useful for,
+This module is useful for

-    # 1.)
+    1.)
 Creating an amazing modular experience with your react-native components

-    # 2.)
+    2.)
 Adding customization to react-native components without having to create completely new ones

-    # 3.)
+    3.)
 Setting global styles like fontFamily and color

     And much more!